MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M00Lab00_Dynamics_365_Labs.md

 ### Task 1 – Log into the Power Platform admin center

-1. Access <https://admin.powerplatform.microsoft.com> and log in with your user credentials.
+1. Access <https://admin.powerplatform.microsoft.com> and log in with your Dynamics 365 tenant credentials.

 2. Record your user credential up to the **@** symbol on a scratch piece of paper or in Notepad.
 This will be your lab alias that you will use to differentiate the data you create within the shared Dynamics 365 organization.